You-Gao/Blog/_work/2024-07-22-mythical-man-month-and-state-of-devops.md

     </blockquote>
 </figure>

 I added "State of DevOps" to this review because, from the 21st century looking back, the DevOps movement can be contextualized as an attempt to solve the organizational, interpersonal, and technical problems posed by software development.
 Putting it into perspective, during Brooks' time, there weren't technologies or concepts like Version Control (Git), CI/CD, API Specifications, Agile methodologies, linters, and test environments—though there were some rudimentary equivalents.
-Software development and system design was only in it's infancy in those days.
-Now in the 21st century, the DevOps movement continues to address issues related to software engineering teams, architectural decisions, formal specifications, knowledge sharing, testing, uptime, and documentation.
+Software development and system design was only in its infancy in those days.
+Now, in the 21st century, the DevOps movement continues to address issues related to software engineering teams, architectural decisions, formal specifications, knowledge sharing, testing, uptime, and documentation.

 ## Establish a Healthy Culture